Specialist Group International (SGI) was formed in 1995

 HOW IT ALL BEGAN

-Peter Faulding’s background in this specialist field started at the age of five, exploring the world of the disused firestone mines under Merstham in Surrey with his late father John, who spent his life exploring the subterranean world of the hearthstone mines which date back to the late 11th century.
+Peter Faulding’s background in this specialist field started at the age of five, exploring the world of the disused firestone, tin mines and caves with his late father John, who spent his life exploring the subterranean world.

 FROM HOBBY TO A PROFESSION